notaryproject/specifications/README.md

 A current overview of Notary v2, including a collection of requirements & scenarios, framing the scope of the Notary v2 project.

+## Project Status

+The Notary v2 project is in early development.
+Please refer to the [milestones](https://github.com/notaryproject/notaryproject/milestones) or [attend](#contributing-&-conversations) the weekly meetings for details on the roadmap.

 ## TOC

 - [Overview](#notary-v2-overview)